|

 describe Joplin's compositions in these terms:

-He combined the traditions of
+He combined the traditions of Afro-American music

-Afro-American music folk music with
+folk music with nineteenth-century European

-collected the black Midwestern Folk rag ideas as raw
+romanticism; he collected the black Midwestern Folk

-material for the creation of original strains.
-Thus,
+rag ideas as raw material for the creation of original

-features that characterize black folk music.
-In this
+outstanding features that characterize black folk

-became the dominant form, and the result was a new
+traditional march became the dominant form, and the

-art form, the Classic rag – a unique conception which
+result was a new art form, the Classic rag – a unique

-ragtime composition, and, at the same time,
+early serious ragtime composition, and, at the same

-ragtime playing and composing.
+other ragtime playing and composing.

 Fortunately, Joplin's rags have been widely recorded

-(see below) and published and
+(see below) and published and there

-launch of the movie The
+the movie The

 Sting in 1973, which featured a number of

-Scott Joplin compositions as part of the soundtrack,
+Scott Joplin compositions as part of the soundtrack, was

-the 1950's to the present day (with Joplin's The
+1950's to the present day (with Joplin's The

 Entertainer, featured in the movie, making